-Cyberbullying will not be tolerated as established in our Institutional Bullying or Harassment and Cyberbullying Policy (Employee and Faculty Manuals, Student Consumer Manual).
-Harassing, disrespecting, sending attacking or threatening messages, denigrating, impersonating, divulging confidential information about a person, deceiving, excluding, and cybernetic harassment are examples of cyberbullying.
-You should not send electronic messages or post comments with the intention of scaring, hurting, harming, or intimidating someone.
-Engaging in these behaviors or engaging in any online activity for the purpose of harming (physically or emotionally) another person, will result in disciplinary action as specified stated in our Policy.
-In some cases, cyberbullying can constitute a crime.
+Cyberbullying, as set forth in our Institutional Bullying/Harassment and Cyberbullying Policy (Employee and Faculty Handbooks, Student Consumer Handbook), will not be tolerated.
+Harassing, disrespecting, sending harassing or threatening messages, demeaning, impersonating, disclosing confidential information about a person, misleading, excluding, and online harassing are all examples of cyberbullying.
+You should not send electronic messages or post comments with the intention of frightening, hurting, harming, or intimidating someone.

+Engaging in these activities or engaging in any online activity intended to harm (physically or emotionally) another person, will result in disciplinary action as ser forth in our policy.
+In some cases, cyberbullying can be a crime.
 All user activity is monitored.